We are so lucky to have Ross Wakefield join us as a guest writer.

 So, what does this all add up to?

 Well, the time-frame is, as always with such big projects, rather fluid.
-However, the first unmanned Orion flight around the Moon is scheduled for next year, with the manned lunar orbit due in 2021.
+However, the first uncrewed Orion flight around the Moon is scheduled for next year, with the human lunar orbit due in 2021.
 This is planned to be closely followed by the assembly of a DSH in cislunar orbit, followed by more testing and experimenting during the 2020’s.
-With that in mind, it is possible that NASA could then aim for a manned Mars mission in the 2030’s.
+With that in mind, it is possible that NASA could then aim for a human Mars mission in the 2030’s.

 Let’s hope that timetable is adhered to.
 However, while NASA is acting on behalf of the US government (though in conjunction with private contractors), the recent advancement of commercial space companies looking to emulate or even surpass them cannot be ignored.
 How far along are they, and what plans do they have for the future?